Britain calls for European naval mission to counter Iran's 'piracy'

 Trump later told reporters it was getting harder for him to want to make a deal with Iran.

-The Trump administration drove the escalation in tension with Iran last year by pulling out of the nuclear deal.
-Trump says the deal, signed under his predecessor Barack Obama, is too weak and new sanctions are needed to force Iran to renegotiate it.
-Tehran says it cannot negotiate unless Washington lifts sanctions and abides by the agreement.
+Trump has said the 2015 nuclear deal reached by his predecessor Barack Obama is too weak and new sanctions are needed to force Iran to renegotiate it.
+Tehran has said it cannot negotiate unless Washington lifts sanctions and abides by the agreement.

-The situation has become far more volatile since May, when the Trump administration closed sanctions loopholes with the aim of halting all Iranian oil exports globally.
-Since then the United States has accused Iran of attacking ships and Iran has increased its nuclear activity beyond limits in the deal.
+Tensions have risen since May, when the United States closed sanctions loopholes to try to halt all Iranian oil exports.
+Since then Washington has accused Tehran of attacking ships and Iran has breached limits in the deal.

-In June, Iran shot down a U.S. drone, prompting Trump to order air strikes, only to abort them minutes before impact, the closest the United States has come to bombing Iran in 40 years of animosity between the two states.

-Reporting by bureaux in Dubai, London and Washington; Writing by Michael Georgy and Peter Graff; Editing by Raissa Kasolowsky and Jon Boyle
+Reporting by bureaux in Dubai, London, Washington Managua; Writing by Michael Georgy, Peter Graff and Arshad Mohammed; Editing by Raissa Kasolowsky, Jon Boyle and Will Dunham